Palo Alto, CA

 Unfortunately, programming language definitions,

-and sometimes even computer architecture specifications, have been so
+and sometimes even computer architecture specifications, have historically been so

-vague that they can't possibly serve as a basis for teaching
+vague that they couldn't possibly serve as a basis for teaching

 programmers, or as reasonable guidelines for compiler writers.